A Beginner’s Guide to SEO – part two

 The same strategy applies to pages dedicated to particular holidays, like Black Friday.
 It happens annually, so it’s a good idea to reuse this page for years to come.

-Be sure to stay tuned for the last in the series or SEO for beginners!
+Be sure to stay tuned for the last in this three part series or SEO for beginners!